inwx/terraform-provider-inwx/docs/resources/inwx_nameserver_record.md

 # Resource: inwx_nameserver_record

-Provides a INWX nameserver record resource
+Provides a INWX nameserver record resource.
+A zone has to exist to add records to it.
+The zone can be created with [inwx_nameserver](inwx_nameserver.md).

 ## Example Usage